Embedded Real-Time Operating System (RTOS)

 Hardware: STM32L4 IoT Discover Kit for IoT Node.
 It can be purchased from STMicroelectronics or any other reputable electronics dealer.
 This microprocessor will be used in all four required courses in this program.

-Next Step: Upon completion of this class, consider enrolling in other courses in the Embedded Computer Engineering certificate program.
+Next Step: Upon completion of this class, consider enrolling in other courses in the Embedded Systems Engineering certificate program.

 Contact: For more information about this course, please email email@example.com